kumbulanit/t-sql/tech company/untitled/Module 9 - Grouping and Aggregating Data/Module9_Ultimate_Integration_ALL_MODULES_1-9.md

     -- Project portfolio analysis (Module 9)
     COUNT(p.ProjectID) AS TotalProjects,
-    COUNT(CASE WHEN p.Status = 'Completed' THEN 1 END) AS CompletedProjects,
+    COUNT(CASE WHEN p.IsActive = 'Completed' THEN 1 END) AS CompletedProjects,
-    COUNT(CASE WHEN p.Status = 'In Progress' THEN 1 END) AS ActiveProjects,
+    COUNT(CASE WHEN p.IsActive = 'In Progress' THEN 1 END) AS ActiveProjects,
-    COUNT(CASE WHEN p.Status = 'On Hold' THEN 1 END) AS PausedProjects,
+    COUNT(CASE WHEN p.IsActive = 'On Hold' THEN 1 END) AS PausedProjects,

     -- Financial analysis (Module 8 + 9)
     FORMAT(SUM(p.Budget), 'C0') AS TotalContractValue,